argonavis-labs/candidate-screener/prompt-versions/prompt_v7.md

 4. For each dimension, you MUST:
    - Provide a score (1–5).
    - Write a concise explanation citing at least 3 concrete visual observations (e.g., “bullets over‑indented by ~2–3ch,” “masonry gutters uneven; left column bottoms don’t align,” “nav nameplate overscales body by ~1.7×,” “default link blue with default underline,” “status bars cut off,” “center/left alignment alternates without grid reason,” “vertical gaps in zigzag < horizontal gaps, causing awkward voids”).
    - Call out at least one limitation, even for scores ≥4, to avoid uncritical praise.
-Distinguish minor nitpicks from systemic issues.
    - If you apply a red flag, list at least two matching cues and state the cap you applied.
    - Rate your confidence (1–5).
-If evidence is partial (e.g., only a hero or one section), set confidence ≤3 unless a check in Rule 2 clearly passes, in which case confidence can be 3–4 if repetition supports it.
+If evidence is partial (e.g., only a hero or one section), set confidence ≤3.

 5. Avoid context bias:
    - Ignore brands, company names, and content substance.